Home > Desserts > Chocolate Tiramisu

 Eggs - you want to make sure your eggs are at room temperature for this recipe.
 If you live in a country where it is not safe to eat raw eggs, use pasteurized eggs in place of regular store-bought eggs.

-Storage - Tiramisu can be stored in an airtight container for up to three days.
+Storage – Tiramisu can be stored in an airtight container for up to three days.Ā

-Nutrition - is based on per serving.
+Nutrition – is an approximate, is based on per serving and excludes the chocolate pastry cream.
 There are 12 servings in this recipe.

 Nutrition